-- Receive funding from us - Be represented at their local area housing forum, and - Be consulted on matters affecting the local community.
+- receive funding from us - training in relation to committee roles and responsibilities - be represented at their local area housing forum, and - be consulted on matters affecting the local community

-TRAs hold regular meetings and represent their members' interests to the council and other organisations.
+TRAs hold regular meetings and represent their members' interests.
 They often hold social events, which can be a good way of getting to know your neighbours.
-Get the address and phone number of your TRA from your area housing office.
-If there isn't a TRA, why not get together with your neighbours and start one.
-Contact your area housing office for help and information.
+To find out if there is a TRA in your area, contact Resident.Participation@southwark.gov.uk, giving your name, address (including postcode), and contact details.
+If there isn't a TRA, in your area, why not get together with your neighbours and start one?
+Again, contact Resident.Participation@southwark.gov.uk, and help will be offered to set up a TRA.
 The strength of your TRA and how much it can influence decisions will depend on people like you getting involved.